 “Daddy says I can have one present on Christmas and one the day after because that’s my birthday.”
 Emily smiled.

 “That’s enough, young lady,” the man said, walking up to Grace.
-He brushed a few snowflakes off his dark brown hair.
+He brushed a few snowflakes off his reddish-brown hair.
 “Sorry about that.
 She’s very excited about the party tomorrow.”

-“That’s quite alright, Mr. MacKenzie,” Grace replied, blushing slightly.
+“That’s quite all right, Mr. MacKenzie,” Grace replied, blushing slightly.
 “All the children are looking forward to the party.”

 “Miss Carrington, would you mind watching Emily tomorrow afternoon?” he asked.
 “It would only be for a few hours, but if it’s too much trouble…”